masc-ucsc/livehd/docs/projects.md

 Create a copy propagation pass that works with hierarchy.

+## OS X Support

+LiveHD compiles (it did) with OS X, but there are some issues with the mmap infrastructure inside mmap_lib.
+The code functionality should be able to run (the mmap_remap does not exist in OS X, but a more costly alternative is implemented for OS X, just not tested and it seems faulty).

+The main areas that need some attentions:

+* Fix mmap_lib tests to pass on OS X
+* Make sure that the lbench performance statistics gathering do not create issues (not available in OS X)

+Windows support is through WSL.
+It works fine.

 ## Smaller tasks

 For even smaller tasks check the [cleanup.md](cleanup.md) file